lfrank01/CircuitPython/Classes_Objects_And_Modules/README.md

 # Lessons Learned

-* Class names are capitalized, such as /class Dog/.
+* By convention, class names are capitalized, such as `class Dog`.

 * Classes include shared variables and methods.
-Methods distinguish seperate instances of a class.
+Objects are what get created when we make separate instances of a class.

+* Every time an object is created, the class's `__init__` method is run by default.
+This means we can put code in `__init__` that we want to run for setting up an object according to any arguments that were given to the class when we created it.
+For example, `me = Human("Luke")` takes the argument `Luke` and gives it to the class `Human` to create a new Human object.
+  The `__init__` method of `Human` would be run when this line is executed.

 More information is coming soon.